Mount Pocono, Pennsylvania: Bus

 The Monroe County Transit Authority (MCTA) serves Monroe County with five bus routes.
-The Authority's Blue Route serves Mount Pocono's Main Street (Pocono Blvd.) with northbound service to Tobyhanna and southbound service to Tannersville and the Stroud Mall.
-Connections to other MCTA routes are provided at the Stroud Mall.
-Martz Trailways and Greyhound Lines provide intercity bus service to Mount Pocono at the Martz Express bus station, with Martz Trailways connecting Mount Pocono with the Port Authority Bus Terminal in New York City and Greyhound Lines connecting Mount Pocono with the Philadelphia Greyhound Terminal in Philadelphia and Scranton.
+The Authority's Blue Route serves Mount Pocono's Main Street (Pocono Blvd.) with northbound service to Tobyhanna and southbound service to Tannersville and the Bartonsville.
+Connections to other MCTA routes are provided at the Giant supermarket.
+Martz Trailways and Greyhound Lines provide intercity bus service to Mount Pocono at the Martz Express bus station, with Martz Trailways connecting Mount Pocono with the Port Authority Bus Terminal in New York City and Greyhound Lines connecting Mount Pocono with Philadelphia and Scranton.

 Air

 Pocono Mountains Municipal Airport is located two miles north of the borough.

 Media

 The Pocono Record is a daily newspaper in the Poconos.
 Its coverage area centers on Stroudsburg and East Stroudsburg and will occasionally cover Mount Pocono news.
 It currently has fewer than 60 subscribers in Mount Pocono.
 It is part of the Gannett/USA Today network.

 The Pocono Plateau is a publication of the Journal Newspapers located in White Haven, Pennsylvania.
 It has covered Tobyhanna Township, Coolbaugh Township, and Mount Pocono Borough for over twenty years.
 The community newspaper is published monthly or bi-monthly at various times of the year and is distributed free at grocery stores and restaurants in the area.

 The Boro community newspaper was originally established in 2018 as an online news and information site for Mount Pocono Borough residents.
 In February 2020, it began printing a monthly newspaper.
 In July 2020, it expanded coverage to include adjacent Coolbaugh and Tobyhanna Townships.
 The Boro* is delivered by mail to every home and business in Mount Pocono and distributed at nearly 100 controlled distribution sites throughout the area.
-Starting in September 2020 it began publishing every other week as The Boro & Towne News and expanded mailing to include residents of Tobyhanna and Coolbaugh.
+Starting in September 2020, it began publishing every other week as The Boro & Towne News and expanded mailing to include residents of Tobyhanna and Coolbaugh.